 Additionally, research conducted by the University of Warwick’s Medical School using data from the Health Survey for England found that a diet high in fruits and vegetables was associated with high mental wellbeing.

-Retraining your taste buds to enjoy the wholesome flavors of healthy foods can take time, but Buckingham assures that it is possible.
+Retraining your taste buds to enjoy the wholesome flavors of healthy foods can take time, but Cavanagh assures that it is possible.

 How Long Does It Take to Change Your Tastes?